 Because payment terminals process sensitive card data, you must verify that the terminal you received is the correct one, supplied by Adyen, and hasn't been tampered with.

 Verify that the box containing the terminal hasn't been opened and that the security seal is intact.

 The security seal is a red label with a bar code and a number, stuck across the lid of the box.

-If you have access to the Adyen Customer Area, log in and under Point of sale > Orders and returns find the order for your terminal.
+If you have access to the Adyen Customer Area, log in and under In-person payments > Orders and returns find the order for your terminal.
 Then:

 - Verify that the security seal number on the box is the same as in the Customer Area.

-- Break the security seal, take the terminal out of the box, and verify that the serial number (S/N) on the terminal itself is the same as the serial number on the box.
+Break the security seal, take the terminal out of the box, and verify that the serial number (S/N) on the terminal is the same as the serial number on the box.

-- Inspect the terminal for tampering.
-Check for missing seals or screws, additional wires or labels, holes in the device, and anything inserted in or attached to any part of the terminal such as the card reader or ports.
+Inspect the terminal for tampering.
+Check for missing seals or screws, additional wires or labels, holes in the device, and anything inserted in or attached to any part of the terminal.

 Connect to your network

 Connect your terminal to the internet so that it can communicate with the Adyen payments platform and your own back-end systems.

 - After selecting your language on the Welcome screen, select the arrow button:

 - On the Setup Wi-Fi screen, select the + sign.